egmp7/Seratium/readme.md

 ## Playlist Component
 ### Adding files to the playlist

 The playlist stores files in the local vector<TrackEntry> playlist, by drag and drop.
 The FileDragAndDropTarget JUCE class allows this functionality with the filesDropped() method.
 Once the files are dropped, they pass through a filter that checks if a file’s path already exists in the vector.
-A new instance of the model Track Entry is created and added to the playlist vector if the file is new, otherwise is ignored.
+A new instance of the model Track Entry is created and pushed to the playlist vector when the file is new, otherwise is ignored.

 ### Displaying meta data

-The TrackEntry class contains the metadata that displays on the playlist.
-These are the file itself, name, extension, full path, and track length.
-Almost all the metadata can be returned by the File class, except the track length.
-Therefore, the DJAudioPlayer class contains the getTrackLength() method that returns the track’s length.
+The TrackEntry model class contains the metadata that displays on the playlist.
+The properties are the file itself, name, extension, full path, and track length.
+Almost all the metadata can be originated with the File JUCE class, except the track length.
+The DJAudioPlayer that instantiates the AudioTransportSource has access to the track length.
+Therefore, the playlist requires a pointer to the DJAudioPlayer to get the track length from the AudioTransportSource.

 ```
 void Playlist::filesDropped (const StringArray &files, int x, int y)